ryanfortner/box64-debs/README.md

 These debs have been compiled using various target CPUs and systems.
 You can see all the available pkgs below.

-All packages built on Ubuntu Focal and are compatible with gcc-9 and higher.
+All packages built on Ubuntu Jammy and are compatible with gcc-11 and higher.

 ### Repository installation
 Involves adding .list file and gpg key for added security.
 Most users will just need the generic arm64 package, `box64`, but please see the package list below if you have a specifically supported system (Raspberry Pi, ROCKchip, etc...)